-I got out these stencils that I bought last fall at Hobby Lobby was dying to use.
+I got out these stencils that I bought last fall at the craft store that I was hoping to use.

-Restoration Hardware’s 500 dollar subway art that I knew I could somehow re-create.
+Restoration Hardware’s subway art (see the picture above) that I knew I could somehow re-create.

-I also wrote down the names I wanted on this piece.
+I also wrote the names I wanted on this piece.